harnerdesigns/material-color/README.md

 # Material Color Firefox Extension

-An extension for Google Firefox that provides the Color Codes for Google's Material design color pallete instantly.
+An extension for Google Chrome & Firefox that provides the Color Codes for Google's Material design color palette instantly.
 No more digging through the Material docs to find a single Hex Code.

 ## Install